cdrowley/notes/README.md

 # notes

-A space to begin collating pieces of data analysis / visualisation / modelling and commonly used snippets
+A space to collate pieces of data analysis / visualisation / modelling and commonly used snippets